leonardossz/dawn/README.md

 # MySQL Dawn - AWS Aurora Serverless Client

-A Command line client to talk with Aurora Serverless Cluster.
+A Command-line client to talk with Aurora Serverless Cluster.